engmaths/emat30008/assessment.md

 ## Git repository &mdash; version control

-Everyone should create a new Git repository for this part of the unit.
+Everyone should create a new Git repository for this unit.
 We expect you to commit *all your code* to this repository on a regular basis.
 As a general rule, if you've been working on your uncommitted code for an hour (or more) then you should make another commit.